-In Spring 2022 we launched an inquiry into how people's voices are heard in the work of the Parliament.
+In spring 2022 the Citizen Participation and Public Petitions Committee launched an inquiry into how people's voices are heard in the work of the Parliament.

-We want to hear from people across Scotland, particularly when we develop new laws or policies that affect them.
+We want to hear from people across Scotland particularly when we develop new laws or policies that affect them.

-This is important because just now we know that the Parliament doesn't hear from some groups or communities.
+This is important because just now we know that the Scottish Parliament doesn't hear from some groups or communities.
 We want to make sure that the views and opinions of everyone in Scotland are included in the work of the Parliament.

 Our inquiry started with us consulting with people across Scotland.
-This booklet shares the key points from what people told us, and sets out the timeline for the next stages of our inquiry, which includes a deliberative event with people from across Scotland.
+This booklet shares the key points from what people told us.

-At the end of the inquiry we will then make suggestions as to where improvements can be made, based on what people have told us.
+At the end of the inquiry we will suggest improvements that can be made, based on what people have told us.